Lima Memorial Health System Logo

 • Not everyone with a higher level of RF has rheumatoid arthritis or Sjögren syndrome.

-Your provider should also do another blood test (anti-CCP antibody), to help diagnose rheumatoid arthritis (RA).
+Your provider should also do another blood test (anti-cyclic citrullinated peptide antibody or anti-CCP antibody), to help diagnose rheumatoid arthritis (RA).
 Anti-CCP antibody is more specific for RA than RF.
 A positive test for CCP antibody means RA is probably the correct diagnosis.

 People with the following diseases may also have higher levels of RF: